 Bradley D. Blum (born December 28, 1953) is an American businessman.
 Blum’s experience heading some of the largest brands and companies in the casual dining and quick service restaurant industry began with Darden Restaurants.
 As President of Olive Garden, he was credited with turning around the brand to deliver 29 consecutive quarters of same-restaurant sales increases and continuous growth in restaurant profits.
 From Darden, Blum went on to serve as the CEO of Burger King from December 2002 to July 2004.
 He has earned a well-deserved reputation as a visionary and innovator in the restaurant industry , who has consistently achieved financial results as a brand builder.

 Blum founded his own business, BLUM Enterprises, which has the mission to provide Good Food for the Planet™ – food that is exceptionally good tasting, really good for you, you feel good after eating it, it’s a good value and good for the environment.
-Blum is an investor, board director and strategic partner of LEON Naturally Fast Food restaurants headquartered in London ; served as a member of the Supervisory Board of AmRest Holdings SE, a publicly traded company with restaurants throughout Europe and in China, and private equity firm Warburg Pincus as its primary shareholder ; and currently serves as board director of Darden Restaurants, Inc., the largest casual dining restaurant company in the world with multiple brands throughout the U.S., totaling $6.8 billion in annual sales.
+Blum is an investor, board director and strategic partner of LEON Naturally Fast Food restaurants headquartered in London ; served as a member of the Supervisory Board of AmRest Holdings SE, a publicly traded company with restaurants throughout Europe and in China, and private equity firm Warburg Pincus as its primary shareholder ; and for the second time, this time from 2014 through 2018, served as board director of Darden Restaurants, Inc., the largest casual dining restaurant company in the world with multiple brands throughout the U.S. and a market cap exceeding $15 million.

 Early life and education